 Basic net loss per share is computed by dividing net loss attributable to common stockholders by the weighted average number of shares of common stock and pre-funded warrants outstanding during the period.
 The pre-funded warrants are considered common shares outstanding for the purposes of the basic net loss per share calculation due to the nominal cash consideration and lack of other contingencies for issuance of the underlying common shares.
 Diluted net loss attributable to common stockholders per share is computed by dividing net loss attributable to common stockholders, as adjusted, by the sum of the weighted average number of shares of common stock and the dilutive potential common stock equivalents then outstanding.
 Potential common stock equivalents consist of stock options, warrants, and convertible preferred shares.
 In accordance with ASC Topic 260, Earnings per Share, diluted earnings per share are the amount of earnings for the period available to each share of common stock outstanding during the reporting period and to each share that would have been outstanding assuming the issuance of common shares for all dilutive potential common shares outstanding during the reporting period.
-In the quarter ended June 30, 2024, the common warrants issued in October 2022 were dilutive.
-In all other periods presented, all outstanding warrants were antidilutive.
+In the quarters ended March 31, 2025 and 2024, all outstanding warrants were antidilutive.